 In educational and professional contexts, network activity is often highly restricted to secure the integrity of the internal network, and external communication apps are often the first to be limited.

-Unless you’re dealing with a lax network administrator, the chances are that access to Discord won’t be unblocked.
+Unless you’re dealing with a lax network administrator, chances are that access to Discord won’t be unblocked.
 It’s worth asking, though.

 Method #6 – Discord Settings

-Within Discord’s User Settings, there is an option called ”Quality of Service High Packet Priority”.
-The feature is designed to nudge your router/modem into prioritizing Discord data packets to maximize voice channel quality and performance.
+Within Discord’s User Settings, there is an option called “Quality of Service High Packet Priority”.
+This feature is designed to nudge your router/modem into prioritizing Discord data packets to maximize voice channel quality and performance.

 1. Open up Discord and click on the cogwheel “User Settings” icon in the bottom left-hand corner on the Discord window.